zeitgeist2018/infrastructure-build/README.md

 # Components ready
 * `JFrog Artifactory`: A place to store and manage the binaries/artifacts you generate from your projects.
+* `JFrog Artifactory JCR`: A place to store and manage the docker images you generate from your projects.
 * `Jenkins`: Most popular CI/CD tool, to help you build, test and deploy your projects.
 * `Gitlab`: A place to store your projects locally